winansks/Systems-Thinking-in-a-Bioeconomy_/Text_dft.md

 Explain in 2-3 sentences how understanding elements and interconnections in urban forests can help cities plan for sustainability and livability.

-# Interlude: Worldviews at the Nexus
+# Interlude I: Worldviews at the Nexus

 A worldview is more than a perspective; it is a set of assumptions, values, and mental models that shape what we see as problems and what we believe are solutions.Systems thinking highlights that our mental models create our futures.
 If we assume resources are infinite, we design policies that accelerate depletion.
 If we assume trade-offs are inevitable, we may overlook opportunities for synergy.
 If we assume some voices matter more than others, our decisions embed inequity into resource systems.